“How to Destroy Angels/A Slow Fade to Transparency”

 Marc Almond – vocals

 Advertisements and Related Promo Material

 “The Soundtrack of the Programme” – studio track released in 1984 on L.A.Y.L.A.H.
 Antirecords

 Please contact email@example.com with images of any ticket stubs.

 Coil + Zos Kia + Marc Almond – How To Destroy Angels

-On September 10, 2018, Coldspring released How To Destroy Angels (CSR263CD/LP), a compilation album containing remastered audio from the camera which recorded the show, a remix of said audio, and “Baptism of Fire” from the AUD of 1983-10-12 Recession Studios.
-They released it under the name “Coil + Zos Kia + Marc Almond” and advertised it as: “Cold Spring are proud to announce the complete recording of ‘A Slow Fade To Total Transparency’.
+On September 10, 2018, Coldspring released How To Destroy Angels (CSR263CD/LP), a compilation album containing remastered camera audio of the show, a remix of said audio, and “Baptism of Fire” from AUD #1 of 1983-10-12 Recession Studios, under the name “Coil + Zos Kia + Marc Almond.”
+They stated: “Cold Spring are proud to announce the complete recording of ‘A Slow Fade To Total Transparency’.
 Recorded 24th August 1983, at the Air Gallery, London, UK.
 All audio has been remastered from the original tapes, is previously unreleased, and is EXCLUSIVE to this release.”